TITLE 15 GAMBLING AND LIQUOR CONTROL

 (c) The stewards shall honor the rulings

-issued by other pari-mutuel racing commissions.
+issued by other pari-mutuel racing commissions or other recognized regulatory

 (9) Appeals.